Trump Organization fined $1.6 million for tax fraud

 Weisselberg also attempted to take responsibility on the witness stand, saying nobody in the Trump family knew what he was doing.
 He choked up as he told jurors, “It was my own personal greed that led to this.”

 At the trial, Trump Organization lawyers repeated the mantra, “Weisselberg did it for Weisselberg."
-In its statement Friday, it took a different tone.
+In its statement Friday, the company took a different tone.

 “Allen Weisselberg is a victim,” it said.
 “He was threatened, intimidated and terrorized.
 He was given a choice of pleading guilty and serving 90 days in prison or serving the rest of his life in jail -- all of this over a corporate car and standard employee benefits.”